andreacipriani/UIImageView-AGCInitials/README.md

 # UIImageView-AGCInitials
-A category on UIImageView to show an image with the initials of a contact name on a colored background.
-The background color will always be the same for the same names.
+An UIImageView category that allows to set an image containing the initials of a contact's name on a colored background.
+The color of the background is the same for identical names.